mahammi/LED-Pattern-Matcher/README.md

 Overview
 ---------

-Pattern matcher is a game through which the user can get a classic arcade experience, through the STM-32 Microcontroller
+Pattern matcher is a game created using the STM32 microcontroller, through which the user can get a classic arcade experience.
+The objective is to press buttons that match up with the correct corresponding LED light patterns.
+The game tests user's memorization skills, as they are required to remember previous LED sequences, along with new iterations being added to the entire sequence.

-Game mechanics
+Program & Game Mechanics
 ---------------

-The game begins by
+The lifetime of the code begins with the user turning on the microcontroller and pressing the first button to "start", through which  an array is initialized to hold a randomized combination of LED’s.
+The lights are then turned on in order, and the user is prompted to click a button that corresponds to the light.
+This process is repeated through the use of a loop, where each round the user must input one additional index of the array.
+The loop is broken once the user clicks the incorrect button, and they are then prompted to click the reset button to play again.
+While the user plays the game, a timer function runs in the background so that the user can keep track of their time and try to beat their previous record.

-Design information
+Design Information
 -------------------------

 **Design Document:** https://docs.google.com/document/d/11t27m5X-pcR5LE7TGt6xsyDWkFaZfMrEQCSz62dFdLQ/edit?usp=sharing